 You must share the results of your risk assessment with your workforce.
 If possible, you should consider publishing the results on your website (and we would expect all employers with over 50 workers to do so).
 Below you will find a notice you must display in your workplace to show you have followed this guidance.
-You can download the poster <a href="https://example.com/here/be/h
+You can download the poster here.

-We co Staying COVID-19 Secure in 2020 We confirm we have complied with the government's guidance on managing the risk of COVID-19 FIVE STEPS TO SAFER WORKING TOGETHER • We have carried out a COVID-19 risk assessment and shared the results with the people who work here • We have cleaning , handwashing and hygiene procedures in line with guidance • We have taken all reasonable steps to help people work from home Ø We have taken all reasonable steps to maintain a 2m distance in the workplace Ø Where people cannot be 2m apart, we have done everything practical to manage transmission risk health risks, they are empowered to take a range of actions to improve control of workplace risks.
+uida e confirm we have complied with the government's uidance on managing the risk of COVID-19 • FIVE STEPS TO SAFER • WORKING TOGETHER ⊘ We have carried out a COVID-19 risk assessment and shared the results with the people who work here Ø We have cleaning , handwashing and hygiene procedures in line with guidance Ø We have taken all reasonable steps to help people work from home Ø We have taken all reasonable steps to maintain a 2m distance in the workplace Ø Where people cannot be 2m apart, we have done everything practical to manage transmission risk F bloyer Date health risks, they are empowered to take a range of actions to improve control of workplace risks.
 For example, this would cover employers not taking appropriate action to ensure social distancing, where possible.